simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 Note, `import` avoids reprocessing the same dates across successive runs, but it does not detect transactions that are duplicated within a single run.
+I'll call these "skipping" and "deduplication".

-So eg if you downloaded but did not import `bank.1.csv`, and later downloaded `bank.2.csv` with overlapping data, you should not import both of them in a single run (`hledger import bank.1.csv bank.2.csv`);
+So for example, say you downloaded but did not import `bank.1.csv`, and later downloaded `bank.2.csv` with overlapping data.
+Then you should not import both of them at once (`hledger import bank.1.csv bank.2.csv`), as the overlapping data would appear twice and not be deduplicated.
-instead, import them one at a time (`hledger import bank.1.csv`, then `hledger import bank.2.csv`).
+Instead, import them one at a time (`hledger import bank.1.csv; hledger import bank.2.csv`), and the second import will skip the overlapping data.

 Normally you can ignore the `.latest.*` files, but if needed, you can delete them (to make all transactions unseen),